JMJHOX/aws-cloudformation-hooks/README.md

 <!-- LICENSE -->
 ## License

-Date-Simplify is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+aws-cloudformation-hooks is distributed under the [MIT License](https://opensource.org/licenses/MIT).

 <p align="right">(<a href="#top">back to top</a>)</p>